Vegan Mashed Cauliflower

 - black pepper to taste

 - Place the chopped cauliflower in a large pot of water and bring to a boil.
-Cook until fork tender.
+Cook until fork tender, about 5-6 minutes.

 - In a large frying pan, heat the olive oil over medium heat.
 Add the garlic, mushrooms and onion and saute until everything starts to soften, about 6 minutes.

-- Add the kale to the pan and cook until soft.
+- Add the kale to the pan, mix and cook until soft.
 This only takes a couple minutes.

 - Either add the blended cauliflower to the skillet with the kale and mushrooms or mix everything together in a large bowl.
-Serve right away topped with fresh parsley and chives.
+Serve right away topped with fresh chopped parsley and chives.